Using assertiveness to stand up for yourself

 - The human mirror.
 Ask a trusted friend or family member to mirror your body language.
 How do you think they appear?
 If they’re not looking assertive, try shifting your body language.

 - Look at characters on TV or in films.
 Watch their body language and their voices.
 Are they being passive, aggressive or assertive?

 - Role playing.
 Ask a trusted friend or family member to role play scenarios with you.
-Think about what a bully might say to you, and try out your assertive responses.
+Think about what someone bullying you might say, and try out your assertive responses.
 Return the favour and help them be more assertive, too!

 - Be assertive as much as you can, not just when you’re being bullied.
 Showing the world that you respect yourself and others is something you can do all the time - and the more you practice it, the easier it comes.
-For example, when was the last time you sent back a meal that wasn’t cooked properly, or told a friend or family member that as much as love them, what they said upset you?
+For example, when was the last time you told a friend or family member that as much as love them, what they said upset you?
 Stand up for yourself at all times, and eventually, it will be part of your life!